proxymo75015/extractor_sierra/readme.md

 Options

---audio: Extract audio tracks as WAV files
+--audio: Extract audio tracks as WAV files␊
---quiet: Suppress console output
+--quiet: Suppress console output␊
---force-be: Force big-endian byte order
+--force-be: Force big-endian byte order.
+Cannot be used with --force-le
---force-le: Force little-endian byte order
+--force-le: Force little-endian byte order.
+Cannot be used with --force-be

 Output